pellye/Horny/README.md

 3. Assign a key/combo to the shortcut (Prob don't bind it to enter, but I won't stop you)

 Now you have HornyOnDemand set up!

+This was an idea from my friend Dan.
+He wrote a python script for this that barely worked so I just re-wrote it but in html with 1/10000th the file size (probably).

+(yeah he bullied me to credit him smh. hes still a cutie tho <3)